guchan-fout/Android-Pangle-Manuel-Quick-Start/Quick-Start-Manual/en/1-integrate_en.md

 <a name="start/init"></a>
 ## Initialize the SDK
-Please call `TTAdSdk.init(final Context var0, final TTAdConfig var1, final TTAdSdk.InitCallback var2)` to initializes the SDK before you send any ad requests. `init` only need to be called once per app’s lifecycle, we **strongly recommend** to do this on app launch.
+Initialize Pangle SDK asynchronously is supported since the v3.5.0.0 SDK, please call `TTAdSdk.init(final Context var0, final TTAdConfig var1, final TTAdSdk.InitCallback var2)` to initializes the SDK before you send any ad requests. `init` only need to be called once per app’s lifecycle, we **strongly recommend** to do this on app launch.

 `TTAdSdk.InitCallback` will be informed about the result of the initialize.

-> :warning: Ads may be preloaded by the Pangle Ads SDK or mediation partner SDKs upon calling TTAdSdk.init().
-If you need to obtain consent from users in the European Economic Area (EEA) or users under age, please ensure you do so before initializing the Pangle Ads SDK.

 If you use TextureView for video ads, please set `useTextureView(true)` in the Builder and add add  `WAKE_LOCK`  permission in the manifest.

+> Before v3.5.0.0, please use synchronous method `TTAdSdk.init(Context var0, TTAdConfig var1)` to initialize.

 ```kotlin
 class PangleApplication: Application() {